-- Order professional translations if you want
+- Order professional translations

 Converting Currencies and Translating Invoices

-To do so, install a currency converter plugin like this one.
+One of the easiest ways to take care of currency conversion is to install a currency converter plugin like this one.

-- Choose the languages you want to translate your store into using analytics
+- Choose the languages you want to translate your store into, using analytics

 - Know yourself, and your goals to choose the international shipping option that fits your needs

 - Translate your Shopify Store by using a plugin like Weglot